Revolution in Me

 Revolution in Me is the debut studio album by British musician Siobhán Donaghy, released on 29 September 2003 by London Records.
 It was her first solo album following her acrimonious departure from British girl group Sugababes.
-Donaghy departed the group amid reports of her being bullied by its other members.
 When she quit the Sugababes, the band was dropped by London Records, who decided to retain Donaghy's contract as a solo artist.

 Donaghy began promoting the album in early 2003 under the pseudonym Shanghai Nobody, an anagram of her name.
 Using the pseudonym, she issued the promotional single "Nothing but Song", and performed at small English clubs such as Dublin Castle.
 She reverted to her given name for the release of the album's lead single "Overrated" in June 2003, which was a top twenty hit on the UK Singles Chart.
 "Twist of Fate" was issued as the album's second single in September.
 Despite receiving positive reviews, the album was a commercial disappointment upon release, peaking at #117 on the UK Albums Chart.
 "Iodine" was scheduled to be issued as the third single from the album in December, but Donaghy was dropped by London Records before it was released.

 A 20th anniversary edition of Revolution in Me was released on 8 December 2023.
 This reissue contained a bonus disc of b-sides, outtakes and alternate versions.
 An outtake from the album, "Pop Illusion", was released as a promotional single to support the reissue.